Vincent-Toups/bios512/lecture4/01_introductory_notes.md

 FINALLY we are ready to do some data-science material.

-The fact is, its a very rare situation indeed that you will receive a "clean" dataset.
+The fact is, it's a very rare situation indeed that you will receive a "clean" dataset.
 This might seem like a surprise to you if you are, for instance, a scientist working in a laboratory setting on small data sets.
 In those situations, data collection is quite controlled and while